open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ### 2. Marketing Site

 Build a landing page that describes Sprints, outlines its features, and explains its pricing plans.
+The page will also include 1-2 design mockups of a "spruced up" version of the Sprints interface.
 Interested users will be encouraged to enter their email addresses to be added to a waiting list.

 The marketing site will be built upon as time goes by, with new pages and information being added as the project progresses.
 Eventually the site will allow users to either create an account, or view the documentation should they wish to install the application themselves.
 See how [Chatwoot][chatwoot-pricing-plans] (another open source SaaS product) communicates their self-hosted option to their users.